karlhorky/electron-app-patcher/readme.md

 <figure>
   <img src="macos-security-prevented-modifying-apps.png" alt="" />
   <figcaption>
-    Screenshot of security notification in macOS showing the message `"Visual Studio Code" was prevented from modifying apps on your Mac`.
+    Screenshot of security notification in macOS showing the message <code>"Visual Studio Code" was prevented from modifying apps on your Mac</code>.
   </figcaption>
 </figure>